Hardware Aware Training for Efficient Keyword Spotting on General Purpose and Specialized Hardware: The Legendre Memory Unit

 \subsection{Model architecture}

 In this work, we have modified the originally proposed LMU in a number of ways (see Figure~\ref{fig:architecture}).
-In particular, we have removed the connection from the nonlinear to the linear layer, the connection from the linear layer to the intermediate input, and the recurrent connection from the nonlinear layer to itself.
-As well, we have included multiple linear memory layers in the architecture.
-We found that this was important for improving performance on the KWS task.
+In particular, we have removed the connection from the nonlinear to the linear layer, the connection from the linear layer to the intermediate input $u_t$, and the recurrent connection from the nonlinear layer to itself.
+As well, we have included multiple linear memory layers in the architecture; the outputs of each of these layers are concatenated before being mapped to the nonlinear layer via the matrix $W_m$.
+We found that these changes were important for improving performance on the KWS task.

 The resulting architecture, depicted in Figure~\ref{fig:architecture}, is thus described by the following equations:

 where each of the variables is defined as depicted in Figure~\ref{fig:architecture}, and the nonlinearity we use for this application is the ReLU.